-From Fifth Ward to the Ivy League: Dr. Ruth Simmons historic career
+From Fifth Ward to the Ivy League: Dr. Ruth Simmons' historic career

 Simmons said she expressed her suspicion to university officials at the time.

-"You're picking somebody who was born in that shack, who grew up next to the railroad tracks, and who went to a black college, and you're saying that's the best person to be president of an ivy league college?
+"You're picking somebody who was born in that shack, who grew up next to the railroad tracks, and who went to a Black college, and you're saying that's the best person to be president of an ivy league college?
 Are you sure you want to say that?"

 After ten years and raising nearly a billion dollars for the university, she retired to Texas.
 Then in 2017, Prairie View came calling, asking her to serve first as their interim president, then to take on the position full-time.
 She says she wants to give students at this HBCU as much opportunity as the Ivy Leagues would.